zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 > Before creating a Deployment or Daemonset resource, make sure to update the  [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress Controller container in the corresponding manifest file according to your requirements.

 ### Deploy Arbitrator for NGINX App Protect DoS
-If you would like to use the App Protect DoS module, need to add arbitrator deployment.
+If you would like to use the App Protect DoS module, you will need to deploy the Arbitrator.

-* build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/app-protect-dos/installation#Build-the-app-protect-dos-arb-Docker-Image).
+* Build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/app-protect-dos/installation#Build-the-app-protect-dos-arb-Docker-Image).

-* run the Arbitrator by using a Deployment and Service
+* Run the Arbitrator by using a Deployment and Service

    ```
    $ kubectl apply -f deployment/appprotect-dos-arb.yaml